 Loans are the core business of loan companies.
 The main profit comes directly from the loan’s interest.
 The loan companies grant a loan after an intensive process of verification and validation.
-However, they still don’t have assurance if the applicant is able to repay the loan with no difficulties.
+However, they still don’t have the assurance that the applicant will be able to repay the loan with no difficulties.

-In this tutorial, we’ll build a predictive model to predict if an applicant is able to repay the lending company or not.
-We will prepare the data using Jupyter Notebook and then build the model using SPSS Modeler.
+In this tutorial, build a predictive model to predict if an applicant is able to repay the lending company.
+You’ll prepare the data using a Jupyter Notebook and then build the model using IBM SPSS Modeler.

-After completing this tutorial, you’ll understand how to:
+After completing this tutorial, you understand how to: